CshlSiepelLab/phast/README.txt

        (if Mac OS X.3 or later), or the CLAPACKPATH and PLAT variables, to allow linking to LAPACK.

-    d.
-With MAC OS X, also comment out the "LFLAGS = -static" option.

 5. Type "cd src" and "make".
 The package should compile cleanly.
-If you encounter problems compiling, please report them to acs4@cornell.edu.
+If you encounter problems compiling, please report them to phast-help-l@cornell.edu.
 I'll do my best to help you work around them and to avoid similar problems in the future.

                                    NOTES